 Accommodation for exchange and study abroad students

-UWA currently guarantees accommodation for new exchange or study abroad students in Semester 2 2020, but this may change in 2021.
+UWA currently guarantees accommodation for new exchange or study abroad students, as long as they apply more than 2 weeks before Orientation Week starts, but this may change in 2021.
 It is recommended you look into the following options:

 On Campus Accommodation